Sakitoshi/retropie-crt-tvout/README.md

                             to all systems.

-portable systems also have some extra settings to display a border around or fill the screen (wonderswan/color doesn't have a border or fullscreen mode):
+portable systems also have some extra settings to display a border around or fill the screen (due to how mid-game rotation is handled wonderswan/color doesn't have a fullscreen mode for crt or a border mode for hdmi):
 - **set_this_portable_crt_border:** adjusts the image to match each scanline perfectly and has a border corresponding the emulated system only for the system of the selected game, if the system isn't a